Smoked Pulled Beef Chuck Roast

 Hold up, meat lover!
 Before you dive into this tasty recipe, check out these tips for getting the most out of your meat:

 1. Grab some claws.
-Snag some of my Hey Grill Hey Meat Shredders to make quick work of shredded the meat.
+Snag some meat shredders to make quick work of shredded the meat.

 2. Cook to tenderness, not time or temperature.
-Getting your roast up above 200 degrees is where you’ll start to see the roast get tender, but some chuck roasts need to hit 210 before they are ready to shred.
+Getting your roast up above 200 degrees is where you’ll start to see the roast get tender.
+Some chuck roasts need to hit 210 before they are ready to shred.
 Keep checking for tenderness and meat that easily pulls apart.

 3. Add your favorite flavors!
 Beef broth and onions are classic flavors.
 You could also add in herbs, red wine, potatoes, carrots, or mushrooms to braise with the beef.